 The City of Hyattsville previously built several park facilities on land formerly identified as Clover Street, an unimproved right-of-way, which lay in between the WSSC former parking lot and the main body of Driskell Park.
 The portion of Clover Street which abutted the parking lot has been vacated, and its land incorporated into the subject property.
-This has put the park facilities previously within the right-of-way within the subject property instead, specifically on proposed Parcel B2.
+This has put the park facilities, previously within the right-of-way, within the subject property instead, specifically on Parcel B2 (per the submitted PPS).
 The park facilities affected by the vacation include the pavement of the entrance road, an associated decorative stone wall, two playgrounds, and a path between the playgrounds.
-The PPS does not specify whether these facilities are to be removed or to remain.
-However, if they are to remain on the now-private property, provisions will have to be made to ensure members of the public continue to have access to the facilities.
+The PPS, as submitted, did not specify whether these facilities are to be removed or to remain.
+However, if they are to remain, given that they are currently on private property, provisions will have to be made to ensure that members of the public continue to have access to the facilities.

 The applicant proposed to the Prince George's County Department of Parks and Recreation (DPR), just prior to the scheduled April 28, 2022 Planning Board hearing for this case, that the applicant convey land to DPR containing these recreation facilities.
-This would have been one method of ensuring continued public access, and so the case was continued to a May 19, 2022 Planning Board hearing date to give DPR time to consider the applicant's proposal.
+This would have been one method of ensuring continued public access, and so the case was continued to a May 19, 2022, Planning Board hearing date to give DPR time to consider the applicant's proposal.
 However, following the hearing, the applicant clarified that the land to be conveyed would be a substitution or partial substitution for the fee-in-lieu required to meet the mandatory dedication of parkland requirement discussed above.
-DPR staff continues to find that a fee-in-lieu is the most appropriate method of meeting the mandatory parkland dedication requirement.
+A fee-in-lieu continues to be the most appropriate method of meeting the mandatory parkland dedication requirement.
 Therefore, DPR will not accept land from the applicant as a means of meeting the requirement.
+The issue of public access to the existing facilities is separate from the mandatory dedication requirement.